Keibert Ruiz Player Props: Nationals vs. Twins

-On Friday, Keibert Ruiz (on the back of going 3-for-4) and the Washington Nationals face the Minnesota Twins, whose starting pitcher will be Tyler Mahle.
-First pitch is at 8:10 PM ET.
+Keibert Ruiz -- hitting .282 with two doubles, three walks and four RBI in his past 10 games -- will be in action for the Washington Nationals against the Minnesota Twins, with Pablo Lopez on the mound, on April 22 at 2:10 PM ET.

-He strung together three hits (going 3-for-4) in his most recent appearance against the Orioles.
+He had a one-hit performance in his most recent game (1-for-4) against the Twins.

 Keibert Ruiz Game Info & Props vs. the Twins